 These days, college seems to be more of a necessity than a choice for a growing number of professions.
 Many employers not only require their employees to have an undergraduate degree, but also prefer them to have an advanced degree as well.
 Considering the importance of college and the large number of undocumented immigrant children living in the United States, many of these individuals view earning a college degree as a necessary step toward becoming more financially secure.

 Although undocumented individuals may believe that they lack access to higher education because of their legal status, there have been efforts to provide options.
-Things like the DREAM Act and DACA (Deferred Action for Childhood Arrivals) -- neither of which is current federal law -- would provide such protections if enacted (the future of DACA remains uncertain as of Jan.
+Things like the DREAM Act and DACA (Deferred Action for Childhood Arrivals) would provide such protections if enacted (the future of DACA remains uncertain as of Jan.
 9, 2018).
 Meanwhile, some state laws allow certain noncitizens to receive in-state tuition at colleges and universities, giving individuals who lack legal status the chance to attend college.

 The DREAM Act